 Some adjustable dumbbells like the Bowflex SelecTech 1090 also feature adjustable knurling.
 You can rotate the handle to have your grip resting on either a smooth or knurled surface, depending on preference.

 I’d advise you to personally test a dumbbell before buying.
 And if you can’t do this, then look for user reviews.

 Go to my other article to find out how to build muscle with 20lb dumbbells!

-Have you noticed that all commerical dumbbells are as small and compact as possible?
+Have you noticed that all commercial dumbbells are as small and compact as possible?

 Compact dumbbells allow you to lift with a natural range of motion.

-Simply put- this means your hands can move without the dumbbells bashing into each other.
+Simply put- this means your hands can move freely without the dumbbells bashing into each other.

 This “bashing” can be especially annoying in exercises like the dumbbell bench press where dumbbells clash at the top, or the bicep curl where the dumbbells bump into each other on the way up.